Fungal Acne Ingredient Checker

 Fermented ingredients

-If you are prone to fungal acne: Make sure to check, if your skincare is fungal acne-safe.
-Our Fungal Acne Ingredient Checker can help you!
+If you're prone to fungal acne, always check that your skincare is safe.
+Our Fungal Acne Ingredient Checker makes it easy!

 Glow Coach

-Check all your skincare products with our Fungal Acne Ingredient Checker and choose products that are fungal acne-safe.
+Check all your skincare products with our Fungal Acne Ingredient Checker to avoid ingredients that can trigger fungal acne.
+Using safe products is the first step to clear skin.

 Glow Coach